Last Updated: September 28th, 2021 at 12:12 pm

 Solar panels are incredibly reliable.
 Most solar systems don’t have moving parts, making them extremely low in maintenance.
-Most solar energy systems come with a warranty of 25 years or longer – and the great news is that POWERHOME Solar’s panels come with a 30-year warranty.
+Most solar energy systems come with a solar warranty of 25 years or longer – and the great news is that POWERHOME SOLAR’s panels come with a 30-year solar warranty.
 Despite this, some preventive maintenance can go a long way toward the longevity and efficiency of your solar panels.
 Follow these tips for years of renewable energy and low electricity bills.

 Solar panels generally require low maintenance

 Solar panel systems are designed to endure the elements.
 They are meant to be outdoors for decades and withstand wind, rain, hail and snow.
 Even Mother Nature helps with solar panels maintenance by keeping them clean every time it rains.

 Because they don’t have moving parts, there’s typically no need to worry about electrical systems malfunctioning due to wear and tear.
 All you have to worry about is dust, residue, bird droppings and leaves.
 Other than that, your solar panels generally require low maintenance.